nrwl/nx/docs/shared/reference/project-configuration.md

 - `{runtime: "node -v"}`

-Node the result value is hashed, so it is never displayed.
+Note the result value is hashed, so it is never displayed.

 _Env Variables_